-If the repair had been done properly, the couple could have walked away from the crash unharmed.
+If the repair had been done properly, the couple could have walked away from the car wreck unharmed.

-Why we say “crash”, not “accident”— and you should, too.
+Why we say “car crash”, not “car accident”— and you should, too.

-Trial jury sends a message to repair shops
+Trial jury sends a message to car repair shops

 Vehicle repairs are a part of everyday lives.
 If you own any kind of vehicle, at some point you will need professional repairs and services.